 Make sure your

 -SNAPSHOT as a suffix.
-Here is how I published SNAPSHOTS of
+Following is an example of publishing

-a checked that had an hbase version of 0.96.0 in its poms.
+SNAPSHOTS of a release that had an hbase version of 0.96.0 in its poms.

-the script.
+suffix before running the script.
 It will put a snapshot up into the apache snapshot